 Category:1064 Temporary Concrete Traffic Barrier

 No apparatus is necessary for field evaluation of Three-Loop Barrier.
-Two-Loop Barrier still requires a stamp.
+The use of two-Loop Barrier on projects is to be discontinued January 1, 2023.

 Three-Loop Concrete Barrier